 - easy to grasp?

-- involving prominent organisation, institution or individual?
+- involving a prominent organisation, institution or individual?

-- suitable for platform?
+- suitable for the media channel?

-- what about personal interests of journalist?
+- What about the personal interests of the journalist?

-- what about research or time constraints?
+- What about research or time constraints?

-- what about the public interest?
+- What about the public interest?

-- how important is timeliness/recency?
+- How important is timeliness/recency?